steven-king/thesis-starter/README.md

 # UNC jSchool Thesis Project Starter

 ## Starting point to create a data-driven project or web project.
-The purpose of this repo is to create a standard that is resuabled and as future-proof as possible.
+The purpose of this repo is to create a standard that is reusable and as future-proof as possible.

 If you do not know how to use Git and virtual machine, please see Steven King.